PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 }
 ```

-and in the `index.ts` file paste in the following:
+And in the `index.ts` file, paste the following:

 ```ts
 import { registerUserAction } from "./auth";